Every now and again, I have heard folk with a limited and simplistic grasp

 Such a troupe might get driven back to the bad old ways by an alpha son growing up, child of the old alpha, who would be apt to seek to dominate the troupe like an alpha.
 Such a son would likely have his mother's (and maybe some aunts') backing to keep him in the troupe despite his alpha-ish behaviour, so the first troupes to try the alpha-free lifestyle would be vulnerable to this mode of falling back into the old ways.
 However, old mothers would learn: before long, troupes would learn to recognise the signs of an emerging alpha and his mother would find the rest united in driving him out.

 To be sure, we should not imagine early primates being too refined about justice: but the basic violence of an alpha, had they existed, would inform the development of the taboos we have against sexual violence and violence against children.
-Indeed, to the extent that male violence actually was a trait among those primates – which it most likely was, given how chimps behave; although bonobos are a hint that it might have been less severe than with chimps – smart females will have recognised the value of developing such taboos in the real world, too.
+Indeed, to the extent that male violence actually was a trait among those primates – which it most likely was, given how chimps and (sad to say) modern humans behave; although bonobos are a hint that it might have been less severe than with chimps – smart females will have recognised the value of developing such taboos in the real world, too.
 As such taboos began to get established, mothers surely taught their sons not to behave like that; but to be always ready to fight to drive off anyone who did violate the emerging taboos.

-A troupe living an alpha-free life-style (or, indeed, in reality one with taboos against male violence against children and femals) would be better able to teach children more about the world (it's easier to learn when you're not cowering in fear) and it could function with a greater number of adults: the number of males would not be limited by how many some dumb boss can feel comfortable around, so the number of females who could be sure of finding an acceptable breeding partner within the group would be larger.
-More adults means better defence against invaders; and an alpha growing up within thesuch a troupe would have had a harder time building a power base from which to take control.
+A troupe living an alpha-free life-style (or, indeed, in reality one with taboos against male violence against children and females) would be better able to teach children more about the world (it's easier to learn when you're not cowering in fear) and it could function with a greater number of adults: the number of males would not be limited by how many some dumb boss can feel comfortable around, so the number of females who could be sure of finding an acceptable breeding partner within the group would be larger.
+More adults means better defence against invaders; and an alpha growing up within such a troupe would have had a harder time building a power base from which to take control.
 More adults can support more economic activity (even when that's just grooming and food-gathering, more is better) and more complex forms of economic activity (such as grinding seeds to make flour, hence dough, to bake on a fire); and can (produce and) support more children.
 Intelligence becomes a more advantageous trait in a more sophisticated socio-economic context.

 Any boy growing up with violent tendencies, in so far as his family fails to tame him enough that he doesn't manifest those tendencies, is apt to be driven out and, thereby, excluded from the ancestry of subsequent generations.
 In so far as violence inhibits the ability to co-operate effectively with other males, it would be disadvantageous, even if so well socially controlled as to not be manifest.
 So any genes apt to predispose a boy to alpha-style tendencies get bred out of the population.
-By the time our proto-human population has accumulated enough genetic drift to lose the ability to interbreed with their distant cousins still living a violence-dominated lifestyle, there are no genes that predispose males towards being such unmodulated violence – and humanity has never looked back.
-Our cultures may allow individuals to dominate socio-economic and political situations, even at times to do so aggressively; but this is a far cry from the way alpha males supposedly behave in primate or wolf social groups.
+By the time our proto-human population has accumulated enough genetic drift to lose the ability to interbreed with their distant cousins still living a violence-dominated lifestyle, there are no genes that predispose males towards such unmodulated violence – and humanity has never looked back.
+Our cultures may allow individuals to dominate socio-economic and political situations, even at times to do so aggressively; but this is a far cry from the way alpha males mythically behave in primate or wolf social groups.

 If we'd ever had any genetic alphas, I would be inclined to look among the the psychopaths to find their heirs.